Parallelle vormen van de naam

 George A. Jergenson (ADVT 1935) was born in Chicago on September 19, 1909.
 His family moved to Fresno in 1915 where he graduated from high school and attended Fresno State for one year.
 He entered The Art Center School in 1932 and graduated in April 1935.
 Tink Adams got him a job at M. E. Harlan Advertising in San Francisco where he worked from April 1935 to December 1936.
 During that time he met his future wife, Theda Barr.
 On December 08, 1936 he started working at General Motors Styling where he stayed until June 1947.
 While there, he was on the design team for the Opel Kapitӓn and worked for Buick, Chevrolet, and Cadillac, where he was chief designer.
 During World War II, he created propaganda posters and instruction manuals.
 After the war, he designed the General Motors Train of Tomorrow.
 In 1947, he returned to Art Center to chair the Industrial Design Department, during which time the Transportation Design major was started.
 He returned to General Motors in May 1969 and remained there until his retirement in September 1974.
-After moving back to Los Angeles, Jergenson enjoyed painting and working on his memoirs until he passed away in 1986.
+After moving back to Los Angeles, Jergenson enjoyed painting and working on his memoirs until he passed away on November 07, 1986.

 Functies, beroepen en activiteiten